BMW-InnovationLab/BMW-YOLOv4-Training-Automation/README.md

 ## Quickstart

-All the commands should need to train a dataset are:
+All the commands you should need to train a dataset are:

 ```bash
 scripts/install_dependencies.sh